-For the 2nd half of our stay, thanks to the always helpful and accommodating staff at the front desk, we were given the buffet breakfast served in the hotel’s restaurant, Dish.
+For the second half of our stay, thanks to the always helpful and accommodating staff at the front desk, we were given the buffet breakfast served in the hotel’s restaurant, Dish.
 The breakfast, a mix of Philippine and Western fare that changed slightly each day is good.
-Coffee, tea and juice are included.
+Coffee, tea, and juice are included.

-Another bonus of staying at City Suites is its proximity to Fuente Osmena Circle, one of Cebu City’s shopping hubs.
+Another bonus of staying at Residences in Ramos Tower is its proximity to Fuente Osmena Circle, one of Cebu City’s shopping hubs.
 There are plenty of restaurants within walking distance.
-If do you need to take a cab anywhere, City Suite’s doorman are happy to help you flag one down.
+If do you need to take a cab anywhere, the tower’s doormen are happy to help you flag one down.
 Or head to F. Ramos, the street right outside to hop on a jeepney for a real local experience.

-Our room price through Hotel.com was about $35.
+Our room price through Hotels.com was about $35.
 When I extended the stay, we were given the corporate rate with breakfast.
 That turned out to be about $30 a night.

-City Suites is about a 20 to 30 minute taxi ride from the airport.
+Residences in Ramos Tower is about a 20- to 30-minute taxi ride from the airport.

 Post and photos courtesy of Jamie Rhein (except the photo of Dish, courtesy of the hotel)